dustymabe/dustymabe.com/content/post/2021-11-02/post.md

 ## Installing FCOS and Booting via UEFI {#Installing-FCOS-and-Booting-via-UEFI}

-There is a UEFI firwmare implementation for the RPi4 ([pftf/RPi4](https://github.com/pftf/RPi4/)) that attempts to make the RPi4 ServerReady (SBBC compliant) and allows you to pretend that the RPi4 is just like any other server hardware with UEFI.
+There is a UEFI firmware implementation for the RPi4 ([pftf/RPi4](https://github.com/pftf/RPi4/)) that attempts to make the RPi4 ServerReady (SBBC compliant) and allows you to pretend that the RPi4 is just like any other server hardware with UEFI.

-You can write the firwmare to a disk (USB or SD card) and then boot/install FCOS as you would on any bare metal server.
+You can write the firmware to a disk (USB or SD card) and then boot/install FCOS as you would on any bare metal server.
 However, the firmware files need to be on an SD card or USB disk and will take up either the SD card slot or a USB slot.
 Depending on your needs this may be acceptable or not.
 Depending on the answer you have a few options:

 - Separate UEFI Firmware Disk (aka "separate disk mode")
 - Combined Fedora CoreOS + UEFI Firmware Disk (aka "combined disk mode")